Skip to main content

 Does LPI hurt?

 Most patients describe a mild snapping or stinging sensation during the laser.
-With numbing drops, it's generally tolerable.
-Any discomfort after the procedure is usually mild and temporary.
+With numbing drops, it is usually tolerable.
+A brief ache afterward can happen, but severe pain requires prompt medical evaluation.

 Will I see the hole in my iris?